1) Is this program something that can be done at your own pace?

 6) So would you submit/check in once per week or once per quarter?
 How will the accountability play out?

-The school is designed to take someone from the beginning onwards in the course of 2 years and we felt that the best way to do that is to give frequent and consistent deadlines and feedback.
+The school is designed to take someone from the beginning onwards in the course of 2 years and we felt that the best way to do that is to give consistent goals and feedback.
+We have moved away from assigning grades, since that wasn't improving student learning or success, and took away from the more meaningful feedback we enjoy giving.
+Our students seem to feel that the feedback and accountability they get is above and beyond a typically structured program, even though there is no "penalty" for not adhering to the structure (imagine that :)!).

 7) I was wondering if Indie Birth Midwifery program is appropriate for someone who has no experience in midwifery, but wants to learn?
 My only experience is listening to all of your podcasts.
 I've become so in love with the concept of a undisturbed birth, and your way of midwifery, that I would love to delve into it further so that I can journey with other women who want the same thing.
 Will the program be covering all the basics, as well as the Indie Birth philosophy?